ignc-research/arena-rosnav/docs/guide.md

 This documentation will help you set up Arena-Rosnav and provide an overview on how to start a simulation and how to use Arena-Rosnav for training and evaluation of robot navigation.
+Please also check out the glossary on the bottom of this documentation for better understanding.

 # Installation
 ## Set up Ubuntu in Windows (For Windows users only)